The MoHIC Mission

 Installing the streamgages and recording the data over a long period of time provides insight into the patterns for water flow throughout the state.
 These patterns help understand flow regimes in streams and can help predict what conditions will be like when a storm rolls through causing levels to rise.
 This data can also inform recreators on the current conditions in these waterways, equipping Missourians valuable information.
 High water levels in the stream channels can produce hazardous situations so understanding the risk level will help reduce accidents.

-More information is available via a USGS interactive webpage which shows every active streamgage in the nation.- Soil Monitoring and Mapping
+More information is available via a USGS interactive webpage which shows every active streamgage in the nation.

 Soil moisture and temperature greatly affect the physical, chemical, and biological processes in the soil and resident vegetation.
 Soil moisture information helps in understanding the potential for the storage and movement of water within the soil profile.
 Soil moisture content at the time of a rain event strongly influences if the precipitation will infiltrate into the soil or run off the surface.
 Soil temperature is also important for monitoring the potential for runoff when surface soil is frozen.
 Additionally, soil temperature impacts plant growth and soil microbial activity.

-The need for more real-time soil data is also called for in the 2020 Missouri Water Resources Plan and the 2023 Missouri Drought Mitigation and Response Plan.
+The need for more real-time soil data is called for in the 2020 Missouri Water Resources Plan and the 2023 Missouri Drought Mitigation and Response Plan.
 Information from a statewide monitoring network will assist with drought and flood forecasting, agricultural needs, water supply monitoring, forest fire prediction and other natural resource activities.

 The department’s Soil Monitoring Initiative is comprised of two distinct projects: the Soil and Atmospheric Monitoring project, which aims to expand soil moisture and temperature monitoring across the state, and the Soil Moisture Mapping project, which will develop statewide, gridded soil maps using monitoring station data.